2025 Adopt-A-Tree Program

 Tree Trimming

-The Village has an established tree maintenance program which consists of the care and improvement of all trees in the public property and in the Village right-of-way.
+The Village of Bayside has an established tree maintenance program which consists of the care and improvement of all trees on public property and in the Village right-of-way.
 The goal is to complete safety pruning for each street tree once every five to seven years.
+Safety pruning is important because tree branches that hang too low can impede sight lines, damage vehicles, injure pedestrians, and impact the health of a tree.
+The Department of Public works will utilize a map that has split the Village into five sections, targeting one section per year to ensure the goal is completed.

 Emerald Ash Borer (EAB)